Related terms: irregular heartbeat, ventricular arrhythmias, supraventricular arrhythmias, bradycardia, tachycardia, fibrillation

 What are the symptoms?

 Whether you have symptoms and what those symptoms feel like depend on the health of your heart and the type of arrhythmia you have.
 Symptoms also depend on how severe the arrhythmia is, how often it happens, and how long it lasts.
-Some arrhythmias do not produce any warning signs.
-Contrary to popular belief, heart palpitations do not always mean that you have an arrhythmia.
+Some arrhythmias do not produce any symptoms.
+Heart palpitations do not always mean that you have an arrhythmia.

 Symptoms of bradycardia